CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Introduction

 \section{Introduction}

-Masked generative models have achieved remarkable success in both image generation~\citep{chang2022maskgit, li2023mage, li2024autoregressive} and video generation~\citep{yu2023magvit, zhou2025taming, deng2024autoregressive}.
-By representing images as tokens and generating them set by set in a random order,\footnote{For models such as MaskGiT~\citep{chang2022maskgit}, the generation order is not strictly random as noted by MAR~\citep{li2024autoregressive}, since it is determined by token probabilities interpreted as confidence scores.
-However, we adopt a generalized notion of “random’’ to contrast with strictly predefined orders like raster-scan order.} these models achieve higher fidelity and scalability compared to approaches that rely on predefined orders~\citep{Fan2024FluidSA}, such as raster-scan generation.
-Among these approaches, Masked Autoregressive Models (MAR)~\citep{li2024autoregressive, Fan2024FluidSA}\footnote{Again, we adopt the generalized notion of “autoregressive’’ introduced in~\citep{li2024autoregressive}, which treats masked generation as a form of autoregression along the spatial axis in random order.} pioneer the generation of continuous image tokens with a diffusion head, in contrast to prior works that use discrete tokens~\citep{chang2022maskgit, yu2023magvit}, thereby eliminating the quantization errors inherent in discrete-token masked generative models and avoiding the challenges of training high-quality VQ-VAEs~\citep{van2017neural, esser2021taming, yu2023language, han2025infinity}.
-This design has demonstrated strong potential both theoretically and empirically.
+Masked generative models have achieved remarkable success in both image generation~\cite{chang2022maskgit, li2023mage, li2024autoregressive} and video generation~\cite{yu2023magvit, zhou2025taming, deng2024autoregressive}.
+By representing images as tokens and generating them set by set in a random order,\footnote{For models such as MaskGiT~\cite{chang2022maskgit}, the generation order is not strictly random because it also relies on token probabilities interpreted as confidence scores.
+However, we adopt a generalized notion of ``random'' to contrast with strictly predefined orders like raster scan.} these models achieve higher fidelity and scalability than approaches that rely on predefined orders~\cite{Fan2024FluidSA}.
+Among these approaches, Masked Autoregressive Models (MAR)~\cite{li2024autoregressive, Fan2024FluidSA}\footnote{We adopt the generalized notion of ``autoregressive'' introduced in~\cite{li2024autoregressive}, which treats masked generation as autoregression along the spatial axis in random order.} pioneer the generation of continuous image tokens with a diffusion head, in contrast to prior works that use discrete tokens~\cite{chang2022maskgit, yu2023magvit}.
+This eliminates the quantization errors inherent in discrete-token masked generative models and avoids the challenges of training high-quality VQ-VAEs~\cite{van2017neural, esser2021taming, yu2023language, han2025infinity}, demonstrating strong potential both theoretically and empirically.